pgavazzi1/A-Star-Pancake-Probelm/README.md

     python pancake_fliper.py

-## Unifor Cost Search Solution
+## Uniform Cost Search Solution
 The will take a lot loneger and find a correct answer.
 To see impelmentation of ucs, run:

     python ucs_pancake.py

-Although I have written an impelmentation for this, I must warn that it runs very slowly and by my calculations it takes a lot longer to run than the A* solution.
+Although I have written an impelmentation for this, I must warn that it runs very slowly and by my calculations it will take a lot longer to run than the A* solution.
 So it is not the most efficant program in the world and the a* runs much faster and is more efficant.
 It is really neat to see how a simple heuristic function actually helps the algorithm find were it needs to go.